lawrennd/old_talks/_data-science/includes/societal-effects.md

 \notes{Biologists have had to become data-savvy, they require a rich understanding of the available data resources and need to assimilate existing data sets in their hypothesis generation as well as their experimental design.
 Modern biology has become a far more quantitative science, but the quantitativeness has required new methods developed in the domains of *computational biology* and *bioinformatics*.}

-\notes{There is also great promise for personalized health, but in health the wide data-sharing that has underpinned success in the computational biology community is much harder to cary out.}
+\notes{There is also great promise for personalized health, but in health the wide data-sharing that has underpinned success in the computational biology community is much harder to carry out.}

 \newslide{Societal Effects}